Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: A Case Study of IC-HDT-ECoTI

 \subsection{Performance Evaluation}

-In order to test the functions of our constructed platform, we evaluate the performance under two frameworks, i.e, i) traditional TI without enabling edge computing (namely TI only), and ii) the proposed ECoTI.
-We compare their performances using three indicators: a) tactile control stream delay, b) periodic detection stream delay, and c) subjective evaluation.
-As shown in Fig. (\ref{subfig1}) with respect to the tactile control stream, ECoTI outperforms TI only in terms of the average latency (AD-TC), maximum latency (MAX-TC), minimum latency (MIN-TC) and jitter (J-TC).
-Fig. (\ref{subfig2}) shows the results with respect to the periodic detection stream, and similarly, ECoTI has better performances in terms of the average delay (AD-PD), maximum delay (MAX-PD), minimum delay (MIN-PD) and jitter (J-PD).
-Furthermore, we recruit six volunteers to test the platform subjectively.
-As the results shown in Table I, TI only suffers from playback delays, video interruptions and asynchronous motions, while the proposed ECoTI can perform smoothly.
+In order to test the functions of our constructed platform, we evaluate the performance under two frameworks, i.e, i) HDT over the traditional Ethernet (namely the traditional way), and ii) the proposed IC-HDT-ECoTI.
+We compare their performances using three indicators: a) immersive interaction delay (TC), b) periodic stream delay (PD), and c) subjective evaluation.
+As shown in Fig. (\ref{subfig1}) with respect to the immersive interaction, IC-HDT-ECoTI outperforms the traditional way in terms of the average latency (AD-TC), maximum latency (MAX-TC), minimum latency (MIN-TC) and jitter (J-TC).
+Fig. (\ref{subfig2}) shows the results with respect to the periodic stream, and similarly, IC-HDT-ECoTI has better performances in terms of the average delay (AD-PD), maximum delay (MAX-PD), minimum delay (MIN-PD) and jitter (J-PD).
+Furthermore, we recruit 6 volunteers to test the platform subjectively.
+As shown in Table I, the traditional way suffers from playback delays, video interruptions and asynchronous motions, while the proposed IC-HDT-ECoTI can perform smoothly.
 All these indicate that, with the aim of providing strong interactions and extremely immersive QoE, our proposed framework is feasible and superior under either objective or subjective evaluations.